 Gap Between Songs: None

-As is mentioned in part 1, you will need to convert the audiobook to common formats first.
+To burn Audible to CD with no limitations, we need to get rid of DRM, and convert the Audible books to common formats.
+To make it, as mentioned above, a professional third-party tool is a must.
 There are various converters on the internet, but not each of them can have those special Audible AA/AAX files converted with the DRM stripped.
 From this point of view, you need to employ a professional DRM removal, TuneFab Audiobook Converter.

 Works on both Windows and Mac, this software performs excellent work in removing the DRM restriction and converting Audible AA/AAX.
 In the meanwhile, you can enjoy great features: